shironxn/wts-app/readme.md

-# Weather TypeScript App
+# Weather Typescript App

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT404qGfX-pfR0QNrKQoAo6wFa9u8AF1qhARQ&usqp=CAU" width="100%"></img>

-This project is the result of my exercise in learning TypeScript Object-Oriented Programming (OOP).
-It demonstrates how to use TypeScript to create a weather app that fetches weather data and geocoding information from the [OpenWeatherMap API](https://openweathermap.org/api).
-The app is designed to enhance my TypeScript and OOP skills while building a practical application.
+This project is the result of my exercise in learning Typescript Object-Oriented Programming (OOP).
+It demonstrates how to use Typescript to create a weather app that fetches weather data and geocoding information from the [OpenWeatherMap API](https://openweathermap.org/api).
+The app is designed to enhance my Typescript and OOP skills while building a practical application.

 ## Installation